StackStorm/st2docs/docs/source/mistral_yaql.rst

 * task with-items
 * workflow output

-Each of the statement can take a string with one or more YAQL expressions.
+Each of the statements can take a string with one or more YAQL expressions.
 Each expression in the string should be encapsulated with ``<% %>``.
 When evaluating a YAQL expression, Mistral also passes a JSON dictionary (aka context) to the YAQL engine.
 The context contains all the workflow inputs, published variables, and result of completed tasks up to this point of workflow execution including the current task.
 The YAQL expression can refer to one or more variables in the context.
 The reserved symbol ``$`` is used to reference the context.
 For example, given the context ``{"ip": "127.0.0.1", "port": 8080}``, the string ``https://<% $.ip %>:<% $.port>/api`` returns ``https://127.0.0.1:8080/api``.
-The following is the same example used in a workflow.
+The following is the same example used in a workflow:

 .. code-block:: yaml